gkipkirui1/DSF-PT08P5-GROUP4-CAPSTONE-PROJECT/README.md

 5. The dataset has no duplicate rows.

-5. The descriotive analysis of the categorical data was:
+5. The descriptive analysis of the categorical data was:

     * The mean age, transaction amount and account Balance is 44 years, 49538 INR and 53437 INR respectively.